 I’ll never be sure exactly what the impetus was, but I did make a change.
 My partner was feeling as restless as I was.
 Were we both unhappy in our careers, or were we feeling trapped in our relationship, having met and married so young?
 We agreed on one thing: we’d move across the country and make a fresh start.
 Portland, Oregon was our city of choice.
 We’d visited and loved the impression we got of the young, energetic people who lived there.
 There was easy access to hiking trails and camping sites.
-It seemed like the perfect change of pace and scenery from our life in the midwest.
+It seemed like the perfect change of pace and scenery from our life in the Midwest.
 After five years in Chicago, we sold the condo and, like many seekers before us, headed west.
-Neither of us had a job lined up, but with the money from the sale of the condo, we had some security, along with the faith we’d find our way.
+Neither of us had a job lined up, but with the money from the sale of the condo we had some security, along with the faith we’d find our way.

 “This job is so not you”

-Right away, I loved Portland.
+I loved Portland right away.
 It felt like a small big city—the perfect size—and it notably lacked Chicago’s cold weather and chaotic traffic patterns.
-It seemed like there was a real community here.
+It seemed like there was a real community there.
 I just needed to find my way in.

 With the move, I was determined to start fresh in my career.
 But how?
 I didn’t have any connections and couldn’t afford to put off working for long.
 I resigned myself to getting another job in HR, promising myself that it would only be temporary.

 I found a job with Portland Public Schools giving orientations to new teachers and administering their benefits packages, working alongside a small group of primarily female coworkers.
-Our desks were practically within arm’s reach of one another, so we’d get talking about our lives—friendly chatter to pass the time.
+Our desks were practically within arm’s reach of each other, so we’d get talking about our lives—friendly chatter to pass the time.
 One day one of my colleagues looked at me warmly and said, “This job is so not you.”
 She didn’t mean it in a critical way, and I wasn’t offended.
 It was validating to know that someone else could sense my internal confusion; someone else recognized that I didn’t belong.
-Just like each job I’d held in my twenties, this was a valuable part of my journey, bringing new relationships, lessons, and skills.
-Teaching me what I didn’t want.
+Just like each job I’d held in my twenties, this was a valuable part of my journey, bringing new relationships, lessons, and skills, teaching me what I didn’t want.
 But I still couldn’t see through the fog.
 What job was for me?
 What did I want?

 As part of my new-city adventure, I bought a moped.
 The fuel-efficient scooters were popular in Portland at the time, and I figured if I was going to commute to this office every day, I might as well have some fun doing it.
 The first time I tried to mount the bike, it fell on top of me.
 I picked it up and thought, Bring it on.
-I was determined to stake my claim to a newfound sense of freedom and fun.
+I was determined to stake my claim in a newfound sense of freedom and fun.

 It was liberating to be untethered from Chicago’s train schedule, and to instead zip through the quiet, tree-lined streets of Portland.
 It was the rainy season, but that didn’t deter me.
-I bought a water resistant jacket with padded elbows, along with lined waterproof pants and boots.
+I bought a water-resistant jacket with padded elbows, along with lined waterproof pants and boots.
 I completed my all-black outfit with a burgundy helmet.
-I’d arrive at work and pull into the motorcycle section of the lot, around back, where typically I was the only woman.
+I’d arrive at work and pull into the motorcycle section of the lot around back, where typically I was the only woman.